kevinusername/Goof3/README.md

 comment in Goof3 (;                           comment in javascript */
 ```
 ### Throw Error Example
+- Exceptions are thrown with witty and loosely-related error messages.
 ```
 yeet "OOPSIE WOOPSIE!!
 Uwu We made a          throw "OOPSIE WOOPSIE!!
 Uwu fucky wucky!!
 A wittle fucko boingo!
 We made a fucky wucky!!
 A wittle